BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Get Access Token](/reference/getaccesstoken) to retrieve an access token needed for calls to all other API operations.

-1. Call [Create Recipient](/reference/createrecipient) to obtain a *recipientId* for each of your end users.
-See the preceding sections about using identifiers caveats.
+1. Call [Create Recipient](/reference/createrecipient) to obtain a *recipientId* for each of your end users, keeping in mind the caveats mentioned in the preceding sections about using identifiers.
 Here are additional considerations:

     1. sss